-Erasmus and Visiting Students may not choose SO1310/1311 Introduction to Sociology and SO4200 Sociology/Social Policy Dissertation under any circumstance.
+Erasmus and Visiting Students may not choose SO4200 Sociology/Social Policy Dissertation under any circumstance.
 You should mainly pick second- and third-year (Senior Freshman and Junior Sophister) modules.
-However, in cases where your English and sociological background are adequate, you may also choose fourth-year (Senior Sophister) modules following discussion with the coordinator, Dr. Camilla Devitt (devittca@tcd.ie) and approval by the relevant lecturer.
+However, in cases where your English and sociological background are adequate, you may also choose fourth-year (Senior Sophister) modules following discussion with the Erasmus Coordinator for Incoming Students, Dr. Mark Ward (wardm2@tcd.ie) and approval by the relevant lecturer.